 - Packaged air conditioning systems.

 Water-cooled condensers require water towers that can store plenty of water to cool.
-These types of condensers are used by large commercial buildings
+Large commercial buildings are the best place to use such types of condensers.

 Contact EMCO Tech Heating and Cooling for All Types Of AC Services